Brandi Clark

 Corning, New York, USA

-Amanda Sterling (she/her) is a communications professional and arts enthusiast based in Corning, NY.
+Amanda Sterling (she/they) is a communications professional and arts enthusiast based in Corning, NY.
 She was introduced to glass in her former role as the Social Media and Photography Specialist at the Corning Museum of Glass.
 She received her Bachelor’s in History from Binghamton University in 2014 and her Master’s in Museum Studies from Syracuse University in 2016.
-Amanda is active in her community as an LGBTQ+ advocate and is the board secretary for Southern Finger Lakes Pride.
+Amanda is active in her community as an LGBTQ+ advocate.
 As a community-based practitioner, she’s passionate about collaboration and being part of a more equitable world.

 The Glass Art Society is governed by a volunteer Board of Directors.